 It was a complex case with a strong painful component, as always when parents with their children are involved, in which slowness and mistakes are once again reported.
 At the center of the story is a father of 49 years and a son born in the 2006 from the relationship between man and the companion of the time.
 The relationship soon ends and the father immediately experiences ever greater difficulties in meeting his son.
 In 2009 the first appeal to the Juvenile Court of Rome with the request to regularly see the child.
 Between the 2010 and the 2015 three decrees are issued which recognize the validity of the father's requests.

-The problem however, as often happens in disputes concerning the custody of a child, is how to correctly execute these decisions with conflicting parents.
-In the meantime, the lawsuit proceeds, followed by various complaints, appeals and technical consultations that cause the only result of distancing the child even more from his father who would only like to see him regularly.
+The problem, however, as is often the case in custody disputes, is how to properly execute these decisions with conflicting parents.
+In the meantime, the lawsuit is proceeding with several complaints, appeals and technical advice that result in the only result being to further distance the child from the father who would only like to see him regularly.

 Hence the decision in the 2017 to appeal to the Court of Strasbourg and finally the favorable sentence that opens the way to a new chapter in a troubled but far from exceptional affair.
 There are still too many separated parents who are unable to see their children due to the opposition of the other parent and despite sentences of shared foster care.